abhushanaj/Hacktoberfest-2019-celebration/TIPS.md

-# Tips I would suggest every begineer:
+# Tips I would suggest every begineerr:

 <!-- Follow the following format to maintain uniformity: